publisha/publisha.github.io/_papers/iterativepublishing.md

 ### Authoring Incrementally

-So, these systems do offer the author and their editors ways to keep track of the workflow from writing to public release.
-The key, here is that each set of staged additions and changes need to have attached some metadata that will indicate the status of the work in progress.
+So these systems do offer the author and their editors ways to keep track of the workflow from writing to public release.
+The key here is that each set of staged additions and changes need to have attached some metadata that will indicate the status of the work in progress.
 Is the work *under review*, *a release candidate* or *needs checking* etc.

 The authoring tools needs to give an indication of the status and there might even be alerts displayed to communicate tasks for completion.